 The Theory of 5 Influences

-This theory advances the premise that a person’s attraction to another person, whether male or female, is not fixed at birth but is dependent on five primary influences that can sway attraction from opposite sex to same sex or a combination of both.
-The theory of 5 influences also advances the hypothesis that attraction is a combination of sexual, psychological, and emotional, so it is quite possible for a person to be both heterosexual and homo-emotional at the same time.
+This theory advances the premise that a person’s attraction to another person, whether male or female, is not fixed at birth but depends on five primary influences that can sway attraction from the opposite sex to the same sex or a combination of both.
+The theory of 5 influences also advances the hypothesis that attraction is a combination of sexual, psychological, and emotional, so it is quite possible for a person to be both heterosexual and homo-emotional simultaneously.

-Influence 1- Genetic pre disposition and pre-birth environmental
+Genetic predisposition and pre-birth situational and environmental influences.

 Foetal brain development during pregnancy and the effect of a stressed/non-stressed pregnancy on the long-term characteristics of the male.